-As a result, the state is headed toward a fiscal train wreck.
-As Figures 1 and 2 show, retiree benefit payments are predicted to climb to an unsustainable \$11.3 billion and 27 percent of the budget by 2023.
+As a result, the state is headed toward a fiscal train-wreck.
+As Figures 3 and 4 show, retiree benefit payments are predicted to climb to an unsustainable \$11 billion and 26 percent of the budget by FY2024.
 As the Study Commission concluded-and even the NJEA has acknowledged-the state simply does not have the money to pay for these benefits without either severe cuts in services or massive tax increases-and most likely both.
-130 Yet that is what the NJEA wanted to lock into the constitution-without any reform and regardless of the consequences to the state.
+Yet that was the broken system that the NJEA wanted to lock into the state